 Test name server of zones for correct EDNS support.

 Shows the trust dependencies in DNS.
 Given a domain name it can show how zones delegate to each other and why.
 The delegation is done between IP addresses and zones.

+Additionally, it includes a tester for DNSSEC algorithm support, which shows the algorithms supported by the currently used recursive resolver.
 It provides statistics about support for DNSSEC algorithms.
 It has a web based test to test your own resolver and provides a live monitoring using the RIPA Atlas.

 Regularly updated reports about current DNSSEC deployment.
 Contains information per TLD and global distribution.

 https://www.dnssek.info/DNS | DNSSEC | Dataset